mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlow.md

 ```
 We can obtain the vectors of magnitudes ``\mathbf{I}_{\text{j}} = [I_{ji}]`` and angles ``\bm{\psi}_{\text{j}} = [\psi_{ji}]`` of the resulting complex current flows using the following code:
 ```@repl PowerFlowSolution
-𝐈ⱼ = currents.branch.to.magnitude
+𝐈ⱼ = model.current.to.magnitude
-𝛙ⱼ = currents.branch.to.angle
+𝛙ⱼ = model.current.to.angle
 ```

 ---